soulfx/gmusic-playlist/README.md

 ## ImportList.py

-This script will import a given text, or csv file into google music as a playlist.
+This script will import a given csv file into google music as a playlist.
 The title of the playlist will be the name of the text file and each track will be matched to each line in the text file.

-Command Line Usage: python ImportList.py ExamplePlaylist.txt
+Command Line Usage: python ImportList.py ExamplePlaylist.csv

-GUI Usage (Windows): Drag and Drop the ExamplePlaylist.txt file onto ImportList.py

 The progress of the playlist creation will be output to the console and to a log file.
 Tracks that could not be found are prefixed with !! and tracks that were found but may not be a good match are prefixed with -.
 One or more of the following will appear after a track with a low match: {A}{a}{T}{s}  These markings indicate why the match was low,  {A} means the artist didn't match, {T} means the title didn't match, {a} means the album didn't match, and {s} means it had a low result score.
 In addition to a log file, a csv file is created which contains all tracks found and their associated google music song id.